alttch/eva3/doc/lm/macros.rst

 set_shared - set value of the shared variable
 ---------------------------------------------

-Set value of the variable, shared between node macros
+Set value of the variable, shared between controller macros

 .. code-block:: python